bmckenzie93/immersedInArt/README.md

   [4:50pm]
   I just got off work - Im picking up a lot more hours so im having to really commit to spending my time wisely to be able to focus on code still.
 In this session I want to update the footer now that I have some design notes from Maura.

+  [6:00PM]
   I did all of the requested changes, except adding more photos, because the space I would have added them to has been reduced.
 I'm going to brainstorm about where to add more photos on the page.
 }

+# 5-9-2020 {
+  [12:06pm]
+  I got more design notes from Maura.
+She included some edit to the copy, as well as some design requests.
+Aside from what she asked for I also want to re-work some of the page.
+Mostly around the min-width of the key section and the button in that section.
+I have it positioned absolutely but I shouldnt need it to be.

+  [12:33pm]
+  Based on the request I need to re-design the modal to include a select box.

+  [2:40pm]
+  So far I remade the build of the key section and redesigned the button inside of it }